eurostat/eurostat-map.js/docs/reference.md

 ## Export

-The map can be exported as a PNG image or SVG using the following methods.
+Export the map as a PNG image or a SVG file.

 | Method | Type | Default value |  Description |
 | -------- | ------ | ---------- | ----------- |